ElliotKillick/qvm-create-windows-qube/README.md

         - This would certainly be suitable for `qvm-create-windows-qube.sh` though
             - This would allow us to interchange data between Dom0 and the VM without worrying about another Shellshock
 - [ ] Automatically select which answer file to use based on Windows ISO characteristics gathered from the `wiminfo` command (Currently a WIP; see branch)
-    - Works just like DISM on Windows
+    - `wiminfo` works just like DISM on Windows
 - [x] Follow [this](https://www.whonix.org/wiki/Other_Operating_Systems) Whonix documentation to make Windows-Whonix-Workstation
 - [ ] Add functionality for `create-media.sh` to add MSUs (Microsoft Update standalone packages) to be installed during the Windows PE pass ("Installing updates...") of Windows setup
     - We could fix currently not working QWT installation for old Windows 7 SP1 and Windows Server 2008 R2 ISOs using [KB4474419](https://github.com/QubesOS/qubes-issues/issues/3585#issuecomment-521280301) to add SHA-256 support